Tawhid: Islamic art

 The desire to preserve the unity and the transcendence of God has led to the prohibition of Muslims from creating representation or visual depictions of God, or of any Prophet including Muhammad.
 Representation in art of the human form is a disputed matter in fiqh.
 The key concern is that the use of statues or images may lead to idolatry.
-The dominant forms of expression in the Islamic art, thus, became calligraphy and arabesque.
+As a result, the dominant forms of expression in Islamic art became calligraphy and arabesque.